Michigan Technological University Winter Carnival

 Michigan Technological University's Winter Carnival is a winter celebration held annually in Houghton, Michigan.
 The event is characterized by snow statues, outdoor games, and student activities.
-February 2022 marked the 100th anniversary of Winter Carnival.
+February 2022 marked the 100th anniversary of the carnival.

 History

 Winter Carnival has been hosted by Michigan Technological University since 1922.
 There are conflicting stories, but generally, most agree that the first winter carnival was an ice circus at the Amphidrome.
 Skits with costumers were presented and over the years, various other features were added.
 There was ski riding in 1927 in which people were towed by a low-flying plane.
 The first Winter Carnival queen was selected in 1928 with coronation ceremonies marking the occasion.
 A major feature of Winter Carnival has been a hockey series which was stated in 1928 when the Michigan Tech Huskies swept the University of Michigan.